 To set a stop loss order in the MetaTrader 4 terminal when opening a position, you must enter the necessary price value for triggering an order in the Order panel.

-For an open trade, the StopLoss order value can be changed through the "Modify/Remove Order" tab.
+For an open trade, the StopLoss order value can be changed via the "Modify/Delete Order" tab.